Undoubtedly, slab foundations have their strengths and weaknesses. But, they often tend to be very popular, particularly in warm climates.

 3. In addition to this, since plumbing leaks are hard to detect, they can go unnoticed for a longer time.

 This may eventually cause your foundation to fail as a result of it heaving or drop due to its support erosion.
 One common sign that you may be experiencing a plumbing leak is a high-water bill.

 Sewer line leaks are particularly troublesome and are the case of many foundation problems.
 It may heave or settle due to a sewer line leak.

 4. While insects and rodents can’t get direct access beneath your home, they can burrow through the walls.

 This often is the case when the siding is wooden and sits on the ground or when soil is as high as the brick/foundation line.
-The brick line should be two inches above the soil.
+The brick line should be two inches above the dirt.

 There you have it, pros and cons of concrete slab foundations.
 As foundation repair specialists in Dallas, Texas, we know that the foundation on which your home is built has a serious impact on your home’s longevity.

 If your home has foundation settling or slab fractures, call us today!